Saraamalik/python-learning-day-7/README.md

-# python-learning-day-7
+  Python DateTime Practice

+This is my Day 7 Python practice.

+In this class, I learned how to use the `datetime` module in Python.

+What I practiced:

+ Getting the current date
-Python practice for learning the datetime module, including current date and time, custom dates, date components, and date differences.
+ Getting the current date and time
+ Getting the current time
+ Getting year, month, and day separately
+ Creating a custom date
+ Finding the difference between two dates

+I am continuing my Python learning step by step and uploading my practice to GitHub.